TolgaTatli/Moon/_posts/2018-09-02-log-parsing-with-morphlines-2.md

 }
 {% endhighlight %}

-The 4th argument in the compile method call accepts a reference to a Morphlines `Command` object, was set to `null` previously.
-To get the parsed fields up into the parser application, requires implementing a `Command` interface object designed to collect the parsed fields into a List.
-The `Collector` class below satisfys that requirement.
+The 4th argument in the compile method call accepts a reference to a Morphlines `Command` object, which was set to `null` previously.
+For this version of the parser application, we will instead supply a `Collector` class object to gather up the parsed records:

 {% highlight java linenos %}
 package io.github.vichargrave.morphlineparser;